UK votes in local polls dominated by cost-of-living crisis

-LONDON (AP) — People in Britain are voting Thursday in local elections that will decide the makeup of local authorities across the country — and possibly the fate of embattled Prime Minister Boris Johnson.
+LONDON (AP) — People in Britain voted Thursday in local elections that will decide the makeup of local authorities across the country — and possibly the fate of embattled Prime Minister Boris Johnson.

+Polling stations were open from 7 a.m. until 10 p.m.
+(2100GMT) in contests for thousands of seats on 200 local authorities in in England, Scotland and Wales.
+Most results are due Friday.

 In Northern Ireland, voters are electing a new 90-seat Assembly, with polls suggesting the Irish nationalist party Sinn Fein could win the largest number of seats, and the post of first minister, in what would be a historic first.